 - At the end of the extended question period, the student will be excused from the room and the faculty present will discuss the student's performance, both on the Qualifying Presentation and the two Discourses.
 The discussion will conclude with a vote and recommendation as to whether the student passes into PhD Candidacy.
 After the event the Advisor informs the student and provides verbal feedback.
 This is followed by written feedback from the Advisor (in consult with the full Advisory Committee) to the student and DGS office. - The recommendation of the faculty present at the Qualifying Exam will be reported to the EPS faculty by the DGS at the end-of-year Student Evaluation Faculty Meeting.
 The faculty then decides by vote whether the student passes into PhD Candidacy. - Students who are admitted into PhD Candidacy will be recommended to the Degree Committee at the Graduate School for a Master of Philosophy (M.Phil.) degree.
 This degree is considered a formal acknowledgment of advancement into PhD Candidacy.
-The Graduate Registrar will provide the student with the necessary paperwork to obtain an M.Phil. diploma. - Students who are not admitted into candidacy after the Qualifying Exam may be encouraged by their Committee to re-take the exam or may be encouraged to complete one or two aspects of one of their Discourses, which will comprise the Masters Essay or Thesis (Section 4).
+The Graduate Registrar will provide the student with the necessary paperwork to obtain an M.Phil. diploma. - Students who are not admitted into candidacy after the Qualifying Exam may be encouraged by their Committee to complete an aspect of their research, which will comprise the Masters Essay or Thesis (Section 4).
 Given the student's preliminary work, the Masters Essay/Thesis should be readily completed before the end of the summer.